koalafyhq/landing-page/pages/blog/hello-world.md

 author: koalafy
 ---

-As this post is published, we'll start to writing about what we learn; research, discover, and release.
-Our main topics will covering about Web Development, Web Performance, System Administration, and some lower-level language like C, C++, Go, and Rust.
+As this post published, we'll start to write about our research and what we've learned; discovered and released.
+Our main topics will cover about Web Development, Web Performance, System Administration, and some lower-level language like C, C++, Go, and Rust.

 ![Server image](https://s3.edgyfn.app/koalafy/blog/img/server.jpg)